mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 e.g., ICMP {{RFC0792}} that might be blocked.
-To maintain the status quo or even improve network monitoring and failure detection mechanisms it is essential to integrate facilities for supporting troubleshooting into the pat layer as an integral part that cannot be separated from the basic functionality provided in the path layer.
-Further given that these information will be transport-independent and under endpoint control, this simplify trouble-shooting and allows for optimization.
+To maintain the status quo or even improve network monitoring and failure detection mechanisms it is essential to integrate facilities for supporting troubleshooting into the path layer as an integral part that cannot be separated from the basic functionality provided in the path layer.
+Further given that these information will be transport-independent and under endpoint control, this simplify trouble-shooting and allows for optimization based on the knowledge the endpoint already has about the traffic characteristics.

 # Initial Use Cases